How to Find an Interfaith Officiant for Your Wedding Ceremony

 What Is an Interfaith Officiant?

-An interfaith officiant is someone who has studied multiple religions and is prepared to help people who are spiritual or non-religious celebrate their event in whichever way they choose.
+An interfaith officiant is someone who has studied multiple religions and is prepared to help spiritual or non-religious people celebrate their event in whichever way they choose.
 Additionally, couples who are part of the LGBTQ+ community often choose interfaith officiants to help them plan their ceremony so it's as inclusive as possible.
 Interfaith officiants guide weddings, child blessings, funerals and much more.

 Types of Officiants That Can Lead Interfaith Ceremonies

-Interfaith officiants aren't the only ones that can lead interfaith wedding ceremonies.
-There are four main types of spiritual leaders that can help you and your partner create a celebration you'll love.
+Interfaith marriage officiants aren't the only ones who can lead multifaith wedding ceremonies.
+There are different kinds of ceremonies, which is why there are four (main) types of spiritual leaders who can help you and your partner create a celebration you'll love.

 Celebrants

-A celebrant is a person that is usually unaffiliated with any religion and can perform secular and interfaith ceremonies.
+A celebrant is a person who is usually unaffiliated with any religion and can perform secular and interfaith ceremonies.
 Celebrants can see over baby naming, funeral ceremonies and more.
-Some people believe that the titles "interfaith minister" and "celebrant" are interchangeable because they have the same principles.
-Others claim that interfaith ministers are required to do more religious studying and training than celebrants.
+Some believe the titles "interfaith minister" and "celebrant" are interchangeable because they have the same principles.
+Others claim that interfaith ministers must do more religious studying and training than celebrants.
 To avoid any confusion, we recommend you ask potential wedding officiants how they identify themselves and if their services can meet your needs.

 Clergy